kylebmeredith/Camera-Calibration/README.md

 not these rectified images are shown after calibration.
 If the setting **RectifiedImages_Path** is changed from "0," the program will try to save these images to the path.
 It will print an error if this path does not exist (*the path must be created beforehand*).

+Using the utility program [imdiff](utils/imdiff.cpp), you can compare the rectified images and check how well the pixels are horizontally aligned.

 The program will output the resulting extrinsics in a file specified by the setting:
 **ExtrinsicOutput_Filename**.
 The file will contain the calibration configuration (time and pattern);